nateP82/com.PostingAPI/README.md

 Individual Profressional Experirence:

 Abigail Genz:
-Review skills from last meeting
+No IT professional experience so far, but has skills like time management, organization and problem-solving skills from previous customer service jobs.

 Tim Mirkes:
 I love a fun guy.
 I'll see myself out.